Individuals with disabilities who require assistance should contact the Director of Disability Services.

 - If available, the student should submit other documentation such as an Individualized Educational Program (IEP) or a section 504 plan from high school.
 Milligan prefers these plans to be dated within the three years prior to submission.

-- Upon receipt of requests for auxiliary aids, the DDS will procure recommendations from a professional counselor or occupational therapist as appropriate.
+- Upon receipt of requests for auxiliary aids, the Director of Disability Services (DDS) will procure recommendations from a medical professional, professional counselor or occupational therapist as appropriate.

 Establishment of Academic Experiences for Students Seeking Accommodations and Determining Essentialness